Killryde/J-boardman/README.md

 # 👋 Hey there

 <div align="justify">
-  I'm Jayde and i'm super passionate aboute everything JavaScript!
-I'm currently learning <a href="https://www.theodinproject.com/paths/full-stack-javascript/courses/javascript" target="_blank">Full Stack JavaScript</a> in the hopes to become a professional developer utilizing the MERN technology stack!
+  I'm Jayde and i'm super passionate about the JavaScript ecosystem!
+I'm currently learning <a href="https://www.theodinproject.com/paths/full-stack-javascript/courses/javascript" target="_blank">Full Stack JavaScript</a> in the hopes to become a professional developer utilizing the MERN technology stack.
 </div>

 ## 🔧 Primary Technologies / Tools